orbeon/orbeon-forms-doc/xforms/xpath/extension-xml.md

 xxf:form-urlencode($document as node()) as xs:string
 ```

-Performs `application/x-www-form-urlencoded` encoding on an XML document.
+Performs `application/x-www-form-urlencoded` encoding on an XML document as per the [XForms specification](https://www.w3.org/community/xformsusers/wiki/XForms_2.0#Serialization_as_application.2Fx-www-form-urlencoded).

 ## xxf:has-class()